run-ai/genv/docs/source/overview/installation.rst

    Genv needs Python 3.7 or higher so make sure you have it installed.

-The Python package should also install the Genv CLI.
+The Python package should also install the Genv control CLI and SDK CLI.
 Verify the installation with the command:

 .. code-block:: shell